emRival/PMJ-Secure/README.md

 -   **Persistence**: You can refresh the page or navigate away, and your unlock session will remain active until the timer runs out.
 -   **Auto-Lock**: When the timer hits 0, or if you click **Sign Out**, the vault automatically locks again.

-### 4. Encrypted Backups
+### 4. Encrypted PDF Backups
--   **PDF Export**: Download a printable backup of your vault. **Crucially, this PDF is encrypted** with your login password.
-You cannot open it without the password.
+PMJ Secure provides **true PDF encryption** using server-side generation with PDFKit.

+-   **How It Works**:
+    1. Click "Export PDF" and enter your login password
+    2. Server generates a PDF with all your vault passwords
+    3. PDF is encrypted using **128-bit RC4 encryption** with your password
+    4. Encrypted PDF is downloaded to your device
+-   **Security**: The exported PDF file **cannot be opened** without your exact password.
+Even if someone steals the file, they cannot view its contents.
+-   **Permissions**: The PDF is read-only with printing and copying allowed, but modification is disabled.
--   **Excel Import/Export**: Easily migrate your data in bulk.
+-   **Excel Import/Export**: Easily migrate your data in bulk for batch password operations.

 ## 🏗️ Architecture & Technology Stack